egangwer/Data-Management-Mod-1/README.md

 # Data-Management-Mod-1
-Assignments & Projects for Data Management Class, primarily in SQL.

-Topics Covered:
+This repository contains assignments and projects from the Data Management course, with a strong focus on SQL and relational database design.

+## Key Concepts Covered
 - Normalization
-- Relational Databases
-- Transactional Databases
+- Relational & Transactional Databases
-- Snowflake Schema
+- Snowflake Schema Design
+- Core SQL Functions:
-- SQL Primary Functions (SELECT, FROM, ORDER BY, CASE WHEN, JOIN, ...)
+   - SELECT, FROM, WHERE, ORDER BY, GROUP BY, CASE WHEN, JOIN, and more

+## Tools Used
+- Azure Data Studio – for writing and executing queries
+- AdventureWorks Database – used for hands-on practice with real-world business data